-During the early part of this important term, all Personal Statements are completed and submitted to UCAS.
+During the early part of this important term, all Personal Statements are completed and Oxbridge, Medical and Veterinary course applications are submitted.
+Applications to other universities are submitted shortly afterwards.

-Entrance examinations for Oxbridge take place (HAT, PAT, BMAT, UKCAT etc.) and all references will be completed by teaching staff and the Further Education Coordinator.
+Entrance examinations for Oxbridge take place (HAT, PAT, BMAT, UKCAT etc.) and all confidential references will be completed by teaching staff and the University Advisor.